The Puzzling Superorbital Period Variation of the Low-mass X-ray Binary 4U 1820-30: Discussion

-Conversely, the superorbital phase evolution is also well-fitted by a quadratic model, although there is a significant difference (2.2$\sigma$) between the period evaluated as ephemeris extrapolated to the midpoint of Vela5B observation time ($172.84 \pm 0.94$ days) and the observed period ($176.4 \pm 1.3$ days) as reported by~\citet{pri84}.
-If 4U 1820-30 is a hierarchical triple system, from Eq.~\ref{msp}, the relation of period derivatives can be written as
+Conversely, the superorbital phase evolution is also well-fitted by a quadratic model, although there is a significant difference (1.8$\sigma$) between the period evaluated as ephemeris extrapolated to the midpoint of Vela 5B observation time ($173.54 \pm 0.97$ days) and the observed period ($176.4 \pm 1.3$ days) as reported by~\citet{pri84}.
+If 4U 1820-30 were a hierarchical triple system, from Eq.~\ref{msp}, the relation of period derivatives could be written as

-Although the exact binary orbital period derivative being unknown, it is believed it is $\dot P_{orb} / P_{orb} \sim +10^{-7}$ yr$^{-1}$~\citep{chou23}.
-Therefore, the observed superorbital period derivative $\dot P_{sup} / P_{sup}= (-7.71 \pm 1.54) \times 10^{-4}$ yr$^{-1}$ is contributed by the tertiary companion, with a value of $\dot P_{3} / P_{3}= -3.9 \times 10^{-4}$ yr$^{-1}$, corresponding to a variation timescale of only $\sim$2,600 years.
+Although the exact binary orbital period derivative is unknown, it is believed it is $\dot P_{orb} / P_{orb} \sim +10^{-7}$ yr$^{-1}$~\citep{chou23}.
+Therefore, the observed superorbital period derivative $\dot P_{sup} / P_{sup}= (-9.04 \pm 1.55) \times 10^{-4}$ yr$^{-1}$ is contributed by the tertiary companion, with a value of $\dot P_{3} / P_{3}= -4.5 \times 10^{-4}$ yr$^{-1}$, corresponding to a variation timescale of only $\sim$2,200 years.
 From Eq.~\ref{blc}, we infer that the triple system should be stable; therefore, such a fast period change is unlikely to occur.
 Furthermore, the acceleration from the gravitational potential in NGC 6624, estimated as $a_c /c \sim -10^{-7}$ yr$^{-1}$~\citep{peu14}, is insufficient for the orbital period derivative of the third companion derived from Eq.~\ref{quap}.
 Thus, the triple model can hardly explain the observed superorbital period derivative.